Wufang Shangdi: Huangdi—Yellow Deity

 Huangdi represents the hub of creation, the axis mundi (Kunlun) that is the manifestation of the divine order in physical reality, opening the way to immortality.
 As the deity of the centre of the four directions, in the Shizi he is described as "Yellow Emperor with Four Faces".
 The "Four-Faced God" or "Ubiquitous God" is also the Chinese name of Brahma.
 Huangdi is the model of those who merge their self with the self of the universal God, of the ascetics who reach enlightenment or immortality.

-In Sima Qian's description of the Five Deities it is important to note that the Yellow Emperor was portrayed as the grandfather of the Black Emperor of the north who personifies as well the pole stars, and as the tamer of the Red Emperor, his half-brother, who is the spirit of the southern populations known collectively as Chu in the Zhou dynasty.
+In Sima Qian's description of the Five Deities, the Yellow Emperor was portrayed as the grandfather of the Black Emperor of the north who personifies as well the pole stars, and as the tamer of the Red Emperor, his half-brother, who is the spirit of the southern populations known collectively as Chu in the Zhou dynasty.

 The Wufang Shangdi were also thought to rule over points in the five cardinal directions, or "cardinal points".
 Huang Di rules over the center point.

-Cangdi—Bluegreen Deity
+Cangdi—Blue Deity

 Temple of the Eastern Peak of Baishan, in Pu, Linfen, Shanxi.